About Us Contact Shop

 My husband and I have been traveling full-time since 2016, which meant that I needed to get better at downsizing.

 However, I also wanted to make sure I looked fashionable; I was tired of wearing jeans and t-shirts a lot of the time.
+I needed to create my own travel capsule wardrobe that was thoughtfully curated with timeless items.

 What is a Capsule Wardrobe?